janssen-io/blog/content/blog/azure/static-webapps-with-azure-devops.md

 * Our Azure Pipeline definition `ci.yml` will be put in the `.azuredevops` directory.
 * Our Azure Functions will be created in the `api` directory.
-* The Bicep template (or templates in the future) will be put in the `infra` directory.
+* The Bicep templates will be put in the `infra` directory.
 * And finally, the source for the static website will be loaded from the `src` directory.

 The contents of all the files can be seen on [GitHub](TODO).